Thursday, May 24 at 7:30 pm

 Featuring images and stories of both the familiar tale of child stars gone off the rails as well as experiments in music and film that seek to treat children as equals and autonomous, Time Let Me Play asks whether children might appear in music and film as more than vessels for adult desires.

-The program will be introduced through a multi-media presentation by Paul Rekret, author of Down With Childhood: Pop Music and the Crisis of Innocence, and will be followed by a wider discussion with Dhanveer Singh Brar and Sukhdev Sandhu.
+The program will be introduced through a multi-media presentation by Paul Rekret, author of Down With Childhood: Pop Music and the Crisis of Innocence, and will be followed by a wider discussion led by Brett Story with Dhanveer Singh Brar and Sukhdev Sandhu.